 Empty and clean the laundry area.
 Go through cabinets and remove any detergent or free samples you haven't used.
 Schedule to have your dryer vent cleaned out as well.
 Search on your Search Engine "Dryer Vent Service Near Me" to find someone near you.

 Clear out your shed space.
 Make a list of items that need to be repaired, replaced, or if you need to replenish supplies.

 Bring out items used only in the spring and summer, like hoses, water barrels, etc...
 Uncover lawn furniture and clean off the dirt.

 Go through papers that were left out and make a decision on them.

 Clean Out the drawers that may be overstuffed with papers that are going back years.

-Now that you got rid of stuff and your home is refreshed and cleaned click here for places to donate these items.
-I hope this helps keep you on schedule, so you don't get overwhelmed in the process of deep cleaning.
+Now that you purged your stuff and your home is refreshed and cleaned, click here for places to donate items.
+I hope this post helps you stay on top of your spring cleaning tasks, so you don't get overwhelmed in the process of deep cleaning.